kahshiuh/Monopoly/readme.md

 Finished: N/A.

 ## Current Status
--Pieces Can Be Loaded + Moved
--Completed StartUp Screen
+-Buy Functionality is Working
--Basic GUI Is Done
+-Player GUI Is 80% Done
 -Need To Do A Lot Of Tinkering + Testing

 ## To Be Added Next
--Player GUI
--Buy/Sell/Auction Functionality
+-Sell/Auction Functionality
+-Paying Utilities + Railroads
+-Output TextField For Game Feedback
+-Selling Houses/Hotels back to bank

 ## Added Features
 -Hover For Property Info